-Kelly Rowland Slams Rumors She Dissed Ciara And Russell Wilson Family Photo
+Kelly Rowland Slams Rumors She Dissed Ciara And Russell Wilson’s Family Photo

 — Ciara (@ciara) March 9, 2017

-Some even stated that Ciara’s photo, which included her nude toddler son, wasn’t respectful saying, “If you parents want to pose naked, it’s up to you but seriously leave your child out of it.
+Some even stated that Ciara’s photo, which included her nude toddler son, wasn’t respectful, saying, “If you parents want to pose naked, it’s up to you but seriously leave your child out of it.
 Really don’t get that.
 Be a bit more responsible.”

-However, when someone wrote: “This is not a cute pic.
+However, when someone wrote, “This is not a cute pic.
 Sorry.
 It’s no different than the one with the chick and her little boy.
 Why must everyone prove a point by being in your B-Day suit?”
 Kelly Rowland allegedly liked the comment.

 The internet was buzzing when they learned that Kelly Rowland reportedly liked one of the negative comments about Ciara’s family photo, but she quickly shut those rumors down, saying that “accidents do happen.”

 Ciara has yet to publicly respond to the rumors that her friend Kelly Rowland dissed her, but in an interview with Harper’s Bazaar, she stated that she was “excited about where she’s at in life.
-She said: “He’ll [Baby Future] randomly pull my shirt up and be like, ‘I want to see the baby.'”
+She said, “He’ll [Baby Future] randomly pull my shirt up and be like, ‘I want to see the baby.'”

 ????
 By @danibrubaker @harpersbazaarus pic.twitter.com/IPJbIIn4lp